adambooij/www/_pages/01_about.md

 permalink: /about/
 ---

 <p>Adam Booij is assistant-professor of economics at the School of Economics of the University of Amsterdam.
-Previously, he was researcher at an education policy institute related to the Dutch ministry of education.
+Previously, he was a researcher at an education policy institute related to the Dutch ministry of education.
 He holds a Ph.D. in economics from the University of Amsterdam, for which he spent some time at CREST, Paris.</p>

 <p>On this site you will find information about Adam's research.</p>